hzi-bifo/epitope-prediction-paper/README.md

 ## Output

 * Training a new model will create two pickle files in the **model** folder.
-The **model.pickle** is the newly trained model which can be used with the EpitopeVec tool (https://github.com/hzi-bifo/epitope-prediction) for testing and **scaling.pickle** for scaling the new data being tested.
+The **model.pickle** is the newly trained model which can be used with the EpitopeVec software (https://github.com/hzi-bifo/epitope-prediction) for testing and **scaling.pickle** for scaling the new data being tested.

 * Running **read_prediction** file will dipslay the name of the metric and the corresponding values for the dataset corresponding to the input file.